Nobody is Perfect

 Incidentally, as an aside, the book that prompted me to start questioning my own thoughts was “99.9% is Hypothesis”.

 I read it during my high school years and found it fascinating, enjoying how science seems to roll back and forth.
-Others are different from oneself.

-Others live by their own way of thinking.
+Others live by their own thoughts.

 Support what you believe to be correct with data.